The non-material amendment process allows for very small changes to be made on a decided application.

 - if the change would introduce new works which in themselves constitute ‘development’ requiring planning permission

-If you are in any doubt about where a proposed change is likely to be non-material or not then, to avoid delays, you should consider applying either for a minor material amendment or a revised full application.
+If you are in any doubt about where a proposed change is likely to be non-material or not then, to avoid delays, we recommend applying either for a minor material amendment or a revised full application.